SUCH-Vim/SUCH-Vim/README.md

 # SUCH-Vim
 #### A Super User's Configuration for Handling Vim
 [![Build Status](https://travis-ci.org/nasim80/SUCH-Vim.svg?branch=master)](https://travis-ci.org/SUCH-Vim/SUCH-Vim)
 [![Open Source Love](https://badges.frapsoft.com/os/v1/open-source.png?v=103)](https://github.com/ellerbrock/open-source-badges/)
 [![GPL Licence](https://badges.frapsoft.com/os/gpl/gpl.svg?v=103)](https://opensource.org/licenses/GPL-3.0/)
 # Goal
 The goal is to have a stable, clean, intuitive configuration of vim.
 To do that, we try to have the same key binding in each languages for similar features.

-We also developed a dependencies control so the user don't have to install manually the npm and pip packages required by our plugins' selection.
-Those dependencies are installed automatically in `.vim/SUCH-Vim/dependencies/`

 |Feature|Keybinding|
 |---|---|